FAQs

 What curriculum do you use?

-We follow a Classical approach to education and utilize curriculum written with a biblical worldview.
+We follow a Classical Christian approach to education and utilize curriculum written with a biblical worldview.

 Is the work done on computer or worksheets?